Jon Lovitz: Feud with Andy Dick

+Political beliefs

-Politically, Lovitz is a supporter of the Democratic Party.
-However, he was an outspoken critic of former President Barack Obama.
+Politically, Lovitz was a supporter of the Democratic Party.
+However, he was an outspoken critic of former president Barack Obama.
 He called Obama a "fucking asshole" and criticized him for claiming the rich did not pay their share of taxes.
 Lovitz said: "He had nothing … and the guy ends up being at Harvard.
 He's the president of the United States.
 And now he's like, 'Fuck me and everyone who made it like me'."

 In June 2021, Lovitz criticized cancel culture and compared it to McCarthyism.
-He claimed that it made comedians' jobs increasingly difficult, saying, "If you don't have the ability to laugh at yourself, don't go to a comedy club," and "If you're watching TV and you don't like the show, change the channel.
+He opined that it makes comedians' jobs increasingly difficult, saying, "If you don't have the ability to laugh at yourself, don't go to a comedy club," and "If you're watching TV and you don't like the show, change the channel.
 It's very simple."
+In 2024, he was a supporter of president Donald Trump and praised his efforts to support Israel after the October 7 attacks.
+He has regularly criticized antisemitism, including exposing children who bullied his friend's daughter and protestors at Columbia University who used antisemitic tropes.